Last Updated: January 1st, 2020 by Dan Astriden

 I can’t tell you how many companies go to a web designer and say we need a website that we can update ourselves.
 From my experience, they all say this but when it comes down to it, almost all don’t make the cms updates themselves.
 Even if they did, it would be a huge mistake as they don’t have the knowledge to optimize images and implement proper web techniques.

-WordPress is my personal pick since the company is in full control over the code and content.
-Platforms such as Shopify, Wix & Weebly are great as a business owner can do themselves if they are on a budget but also have a huge disadvantage.
-Website build strength over time and search engine signals are accrued.
+WordPress CMS edition is my personal pick since the company is in full control over the code and content.
+Platforms such as Shopify, Wix, Magento & Weebly are great as a business owner can do themselves if they are on a budget but also have a huge disadvantage.
+Websites build strength over time and search engine signals are accrued.
 The free or cheap platforms are many times a good choice to get started but realize in most cases you can’t transfer the signals to a new platform or may be forced to pay for the platform for the life of the business.
-Another problem with the free platforms is the manager doesn’t have the technical knowledge to ensure a fast loading, responsive website that looks good and works on all devices.
+Another problem with the free platforms is the manager doesn’t have the technical knowledge to ensure a fast loading, responsive webpage that looks good and works on all devices.
 The free platforms create many shortcuts but are not good enough to full manage a website properly.

-Honestly, the content management systems are not good for web development.
-The themes have so much excessive code and the platforms have so many bells and whistles that it takes a web developer quite a bit of time to fix and maintain all of these issues.
-However, if you are in the position where a content management makes sense for the company, WordPress is usually a good call from a development perspective.
+Honestly, the content management systems are not good for web development or mobile app development.
+CMS themes and extension plugins have so much excessive code and the CMS platforms have so many bells and whistles.
+Your business has to hire a web developer to spend time to fix and maintain all of these issues.
+However, if you are in the position where a content management makes sense for the company, WordPress installation is usually a good call from a development perspective.
 It’s best to consult with a professional to determine the right platform for your business.

 This website is using WordPress. https://www.cio.gov/ is a nice example of a website using a content management system.